coryjbergquist/coding-meetups/coding_meetups/NOTES.md

 chmod +x coding_meetups

 #What is in a meetup?
-- Name
+- Group Name
-- Location
 - Meeting Time
-- Meeting frequency
 - More info
+- The next available meetup